VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 > robust, scalable messaging infrastructure.

 Figure 8 shows how messages, both commands and events, flow through the system.
-Objects in the UI and domain objects use **CommandBus** and **EventBus** instances to send **BrokeredMessage** messages to a topic in the Windows Azure Service Bus.
-Command and event handler classes register use a **SubscriptionReceiver** instance to receive messages from subscriptions within a topic.
-The command and event handler classes then deliver the message to a domain object.
+MVC controllers in the UI and domain objects use **CommandBus** and **EventBus** instances to send **BrokeredMessage** messages to one of the two topics in the Windows Azure Service Bus.
+To receive messages, the handler classes register with the **CommandProcessor** and **EventProcessor** instances that retrieve messages from the topics by using the **SubscriptionReceiver** class.
+The **CommandProcessor** class determines which single handler should receive a command message, the **EventProcessor** class determines which handlers should receive an event message.
+The handler instances are responsible for invoking methods on the domain objects.

 > **Note:** A Windows Azure Service Bus topic can have multiple
 > subscribers.
 The Windows Azure Service Bus delivers messages sent to a